Infrastructure as Code

 }

-In order to prepare a directory, initialization carries out a number of operations, such as accessing preset backend state, downloading and installing provider plugins, and downloading modules.
+To prepare a directory, initialization carries out several operations, such as accessing the preset backend state, downloading and installing provider plugins, and downloading modules.

 terraform init